miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 ---

 Yup.
-That was a bit of a tangent, but you need good input data and there is a hunger to add this client or that.
+That was a bit of a tangent, but you need good input data and there is a hunger at the company to visualize client or that.
 Now, I just plop in the `org` slug to the bottom of `candidates.txt`, run the script and it comes back with all the best qualifying candidate `project` slugs for that org.

 Okay, so mid-process I switched the output filename from `config.txt` to `candidates.txt`.
 That's because the harvesting process really is only finding